Paopun20/paopao-cli/README.md

 ![PaoPao Logo](./docs/ppc_icon.png)

-# 🥭 PaoPao CLI Framework
+# 🥭 PaoPao's CLI Framework

 A **powerful, secure, and extensible Command Line Interface (CLI) framework** designed to revolutionize your terminal workflow.
 Built with Python, it offers advanced plugin management, security features, and a rich user experience.